KnolCase is a case-based knowledge management tool for

-You can add pictures to a topic by selecting a topic and pasting an image URL
+You can add pictures to a topic by selecting it and pasting an image URL.

-You can browse the photo gallery by clicking on the photo to the right in the
+You can view the photo gallery by clicking on the image to the right in the topic card.

-To get the URL for a picture on any webpage, right-click on the image and
+To obtain the URL of an image on a webpage, simply right-click on the image and

-select "Copy image address" in the context menu (Chrome).
+select "Copy image address" from the context menu in Chrome.

 Pictures on the internet often disappear after a short time.
 To prevent the

 pictures in your case topics from disappearing, you can cache the images on the

 SLING media cache service by selecting "Cache images" in the KnolCase menu